chapmanjacobd/library/README.md

     wt tv.db --search 'title of series' -OO   # slower, more complex algorithm wt tv.db --search 'title of series' -OOO  # most strict

+### See how many corrupt videos you have

+    lb wt -w 'duration is null' -p a

 ### Listen to OSTs on chromecast groups

     lt -cast -cast-to 'Office pair' -s '  ost'